Syllabus

 Prerequisites in order to follow the itinerary

 Previous programming knowledge and notions of probability are required.
-A Python Bootcamp is organised for 4 days at the beginning of the course to introduce python language to all students.
+A Python Bootcamp is organised for 6 sessions at the beginning of the course to introduce python language to all students.

-This course will be delivered on remote fashion.
-The structure of the course will be based on the following 3 activities:
+This course will be delivered face to face.
+The structure of the course is based on:

-Practicals: we will perform 3 practical sessions.
-The practicals will be available before the sessions.
-You must do all the practical before the session, so we can dedicate the whole session to interpret the results.
+- Practical sessions: we will perform 3 practical sessions.
+The practicals will be available during the course, and these sessions are intended to solve practical problems you might found during your research project.
+You must ask your questions before the session, so we can dedicate the whole session to interpret the results.

 Associated competences